Azure/azure-sdk/docs/cpp/design.md

 This encourages use of resource managing types like std::unique_ptr (which implements the rule of 5) as a compositional tool in more complex data models that implement the rule of zero.

-{% include requirement/MUST id="cpp-design-initialize-all-data" %} provide types which are usable when default-initialized.
+{% include requirement/MUST id="cpp-design-logical-initialize-all-data" %} provide types which are usable when default-initialized.
 (That is, every constructor must initialize all type invariants, not assume members have default values of 0 or similar.)

 {% highlight cpp %}
 class TypeWithInvariants {
-    int member;
+    int m_member;
 public:
     TypeWithInvariants() noexcept : member(0) {} // Good: initializes all parts of the object
     [[nodiscard]] int Next() noexcept  {
-        return member++;
+        return m_member++;
     }
 };

 class BadTypeWithInvariants {
-    int member;
+    int m_member;
 public:
     BadTypeWithInvariants() {} // Bad: Does not initialize all parts of the object int Next() {
-        return member++;
+        return m_member++;
     }
 };